chaconcarlos/seven-languages-seven-days/ruby/README.md

  ​​=> 69618​​
 ```
 * Arrays have an incredibly rich API.
 You can use an array as a queue, a linked list, a stack, or a set.
+* You can specify code blocks with {/} or do/end.
+The typical Ruby convention is to use braces when your code block is on one line and use the do/end form when the code blocks span more than one line.
+Code blocks can take one or more parameters:
 ## Cheat sheet
 ### if, else, unless statements